February, 2002

 These are just some ideas that occur to me.
 You're a creative person, think of some more!

 OK, so you've done some of the things on that list above.
-You have written a resume about your college education, and it also lists any jobs you've held during vacations, etc. But a resume isn't everything.
+You have written a résumé about your college education, and it also lists any jobs you've held during vacations, etc. But a résumé isn't everything.
 You should also write a cover letter.
-Any good book on resumes also describes cover letters, so read up on what makes a good cover letter.
+Any good book on résumés also describes cover letters, so read up on what makes a good cover letter.
 And see my Links page.

 A good cover letter that also lists things like, "I hosted WizzerQuest, I beta-tested Lori Craft's Pteradactyl Nightmare, I designed my own board games and I've had my reviews published on GameZot," is not just a good cover letter - now it's a GREAT cover letter!